 The system assigns two extensions, although only one logical ID is assigned to each digital extension jack.
 For MLX telephones, one extension number is automatically assigned to the MLX telephone physically connected to the digital extension jack.
-The second extension number is reserved for an adjunct, such as a modem, that can be connected to the MLX telephone through a Multi-Function Module (MFM), or for an ISDN terminal adapter (such as the ExpressRoute 1000 or the ISDN 7500B Data Module) used to connect a data terminal.
-For information about renumbering jacks, see "System Renumbering," later in this chapter.
+The second extension number is reserved for an adjunct, such as a modem or Delay Announcement Unit, that can be connected to the MLX telephone through a Multi-Function Module (MFM), or for an ISDN terminal adapter (such as the Ascend Pipeline 25 or 50) used to connect a data terminal.
+For information about renumbering jacks, see System Renumbering, later in this chapter.